Ayaan-Hashmi/Breakout/README.md

 ## Overview

-This is a modern recreation of the classic arcade game **Breakout** developed by **Ayaan Hashmi**.
+This is a recreation of the classic arcade game **Breakout** developed by **Ayaan Hashmi**.
 In this game, players control a paddle to bounce a ball and break all the bricks on the screen.
 The game features smooth controls and customizable levels to provide both nostalgia and a fresh gaming experience.

 ## Dependencies